DPI-WE/getting-started-coding-your-project/content.md

 Launch as soon as you can so you can start collecting real data and test your hypothesis.
 Please share your production url after you launch.

+- Have you launched your project?
+- Yes
+  - Great job!
+- No
-- Enter your production URL
+  - Please launch your project before continuing.
-{: .free_text #project_production_url title="Production URL" points="1" answer="any" }
+{: .choose_best #project_launch title="Project Launch" points="1" answer="1" }

 <div class="alert alert-danger mt-2">

-After you submit the URL here, return to Canvas and submit the URL again in the assignment "Submit Production URL".
+Return to Canvas and submit the URL in the assignment "Submit Production URL".

 An instructor will provide additional feedback on your submission there.
 </div>